Real and quaternionic second-order free cumulants and connections to matrix cumulants: Introduction

 Finally, we find that the asymptotic limit of the appropriately renormalized two-vertex cumulants are the second-order real free cumulants, quantities which vanish when applied to elements which are second-order free.

 In Section~\ref{section: preliminaries}, we define notation and introduce relevant lemmas.
-(Other notation and lemmas will appear in the sections to which they are relevant, if this scope is limited.)
-In Section~\ref{section: poset} we construct a useful poset which extends the annular noncrossing permutations, and compute its M\"{o}bius function.
-The values of this M\"{o}bius function will be used to compute the coefficients in the expression for the second-order real cumulants.
+(More specialized notation and lemmas, in particular those pertaining to maps on nonorientable surfaces and their applications in topological expansions, and those pertaining to higher-order freeness, are gathered at the beginning of Section~\ref{section: matrix}.)
 In Section~\ref{section: freeness}, we present expressions for the second-order real cumulants, and demonstrate that the vanishing of mixed cumulants is equivalent to second-order real freeness.
-In Section~\ref{section: matrix} we construct the vertex cumulants from the matrix cumulants and present a number of useful properties.
+In Section~\ref{section: matrix} we construct the vertex cumulants from the matrix cumulants and present expressions and properties.
 In Subsection~\ref{subsection: asymptotics} we discuss the asymptotic properties of the vertex cumulants.
 In Subsection~\ref{subsection: second-order} we discuss the second-order case and show that the asymptotic limit of a two-vertex cumulant is a second-order cumulant.
 Generalization to higher-order freeness is discussed in \ref{subsection: higher-order}.
 Section~\ref{section: freeness} and Section~\ref{section: matrix} may be read somewhat independently from each other.
 In Section~\ref{section: quaternion}, we outline the construction in the quaternionic case.